PhD student wins Silver Medal at International Astronautical Congress

 The International Astronautical Congress (IAC) is one of the most important events for the global space community, bringing together key figures from academia and industry worldwide, and attended by 3,000 delegates.
 Representing the highest place ever achieved by a Surrey Space Centre student in the IAC competition, Abhinav’s success on the world stage is a demonstration of the cutting-edge research being conducted in the Centre.

-Abhinav’s work at the Surrey Space Centre – under the supervision of Professor Yang Gao – involves developing new ways of achieving ‘visual simultaneous localization and mapping’ (SLAM) of multiple rovers for future planetary exploration.
+Abhinav’s work at the Surrey Space Centre – under the supervision of Professor Yang Gao – involves developing new ways of achieving ‘visual simultaneous localisation and mapping’ (SLAM) of multiple rovers for future planetary exploration.
 Going beyond state-of-the-art research in autonomous navigation for planetary rovers, this new generation of navigation solutions are one of the key focuses of the SSC STAR Lab.

 Abhinav was selected to represent Britain at the International Astronautical Congress after he won the UK round of the 2013 IAC Student Paper Competition (postgraduate category) in June.
 His prize was sponsorship to attend the 2013 IAC, which took place from 23 to 27 September in Beijing, where he presented his work to an international judging panel.
 Claiming the 3AF Edmond Brun Silver Medal in the postgraduate competition, Abhinav received his medal and certificate at the conference’s closing ceremony.